+(Action HCH: To provide some packet definitions especially for short packets to assess the overhead)

 4.2 Cyclic Redundancy Check

 The 32 bit ITU polynom 0x04C11DB7 CRC is appended to the last segment of the datagram.
 The CRC is calculated over all segments.